eduardoagarcia/shef/README.md

 2. **User Recipes**: `~/.shef/user/*.yaml` in your home directory
 3. **Public Recipes**: `~/.shef/public/*.yaml` in your home directory

-If you have recipies with the same name and category in different locations, you can prioritize a specific source:
+If you have recipes with the same name and category in different locations, you can prioritize a specific source:

 ```bash
 shef -L git version  # Prioritize local recipes